briandweber/Movie-Trailers/README.md

 ##Instructions:
 Open the file titled fresh_tomatoes.html in your web browser.
 Images will load.
 Click on any image to view the youtube trailer.
+To exit, click the 'x' at the tope right of the video window or anywhere outside the video.

 ##Language:
 Python